pharo-open-documentation/pharo-wiki/General/GithubActions.md

     runs-on: ubuntu-latest
 ```

-With this, the workflow will run in the latest version of ubuntu.
+With this, the workflow will run in the latest version of Ubuntu.

 Last but not least, we have the actions to execute:
 ```yml